noah-merlin/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hello!
 I'm **Noah Merlin**.
 I currently work in healthcare as a Systems Operations Analyst.
-A couple of years ago I realized I had a passion for data.
-Since then, I have been focused on learning as much as I can about the data pipeline and the roles everyone plays along the way.
-This project not only deepened my knowledge, it has given me some new tools and insights to bring to my next role!
+A couple of years ago I realized I had a real passion for data.
+Since then, I have focused myself on learning as much as I can about the data pipeline and the roles everyone plays along the way.
+This project not only deepened my knowledge, it has given me some great new tools and insights to bring to my next role!